quizlet/ts-migration/README.md

-# Flow to Typescript Migration Tools
+# Flow to TypeScript Migration Tools

-These are a collection of tools that we used at Quizlet when migrating from Flow to Typescript.
+These are a collection of tools that we used at Quizlet when migrating from Flow to TypeScript.
 We hope that you find these tools useful when doing your own migration, but keep in mind that they are made for the particularities of Quizlet's large codebase.
 You may need to modify these tools to suit your needs, but that said, they should be at the very least a good starting point.

 ## Installation